 Your insurer may have a deadline for filing a claim, but no overarching rule applies to all property damage claims.
 However, you will probably want to get started with your case as quickly as possible.

 Under Florida law, you typically have up to four years to sue.
 Generally, this is the deadline for property damage or negligence suits in Florida.
 However, you will want to go to work on your case much sooner.
-Most people want to recover compensation to repair their home or business as soon as possible so they can pay for the repairs and things can return to normal.
+Most people want to recover compensation to repair their home or business as soon as possible so that they can pay for the repairs and things can return to normal.

-Can Dolman Law Group Accident Injury Lawyers, PA Help Me Understand My Policy?
+Can Dolman Law Group Accident Injury Lawyers, PA, Help Me Understand My Policy?

 What if I Do Not Know Who Vandalized My Home?

 Sometimes, someone breaks into or vandalizes a home or business and gets away with it.
 The police investigating the incident do not have any suspects and make no arrests.
 This makes it impossible to hold the thief or vandal responsible criminally or in a civil case.
-However, your homeowners insurance should cover the losses up to policy limits.
+However, your homeowners' insurance should cover the losses up to policy limits.